cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 My reasons for doing so vary a bit from service to service, but it mostly centers around the following:

 * Owning my own data
-* Not being in control of what happens to the services I depend on (as when Google Reader shut down a decade ago).
+* Not being in control of what happens to the services I depend on (as when Google Reader shut down a decade ago which I'm somehow still mad about).
+* It's a great learning experience.
 * [And other idealistic open-source related reasons](https://www.gnu.org/philosophy/who-does-that-server-really-serve.html).

 ## My setup